devgateway/www.developmentgateway.org/_posts/2006-04-04-dgmarket-online-information-service-extends-coverage.md

 old_path: news/dgmarket-online-information-service-extends-coverage-include-us-tenders-more-500-billion-tender
 title: dgMarket Online Information Service Extends Coverage to Include US Tenders;
   More than $500 Billion in Tenders Annually
-lede: The leading independent aggregator of government tender information online, dgMarket, has expanded coverage to include US Federal Government tender notices.
+excerpt: The leading independent aggregator of government tender information online, dgMarket, has expanded coverage to include US Federal Government tender notices.
   The dgMarket service, which is a growing program of the Development Gateway Foundation, will now feature more than $500 billion in contracts worldwide on an annual basis.